webmeshproj/webmesh-vdi/doc/crds.md

 </tr>
 <tr class="even">
 <td><code>allowFileTransfer</code> <em>bool</em></td>
-<td><p>AllowFileTransfer will mount the user’s home directory inside the novnc-proxy image.
+<td><p>AllowFileTransfer will mount the user’s home directory inside the kvdi-proxy image.
 This enables the API endpoint for exploring, downloading, and uploading files to desktop sessions booted from this template.</p></td>
 </tr>
 <tr class="odd">
 <td><code>proxyImage</code> <em>string</em></td>
 <td><p>The image to use for the sidecar that proxies mTLS connections to the local VNC server inside the Desktop.
-Defaults to the public novnc-proxy image matching the version of the currrently running manager.</p></td>
+Defaults to the public kvdi-proxy image matching the version of the currrently running manager.</p></td>
 </tr>
 <tr class="even">
 <td><code>init</code> <em><a href="#DesktopInit">DesktopInit</a></em></td>